citizen428/methodfinder/README.markdown

 Description
 ---

+This project was inspired by Smalltalk's Method Finder.

-A Smalltalk-like Method Finder for Ruby.
-Provided with a receiver, a desired result and possibly some arguments, it will list all methods that produce the result when called on the receiver with the arguments.
+Provided with a receiver, a desired result and possibly some arguments, `MethodFinder.find` will list all methods that produce the given result when called on the receiver with the provided arguments.

+This gem also adds `Object#find_method`, which besides offering an alternate interface to pretty much the same functionality, also allows you to test for state other than the return value of the method.

+All of this probably sounds more complicated than it really is, just look at the examples below.

 Usage
 ---